Sreeprad/PRODIGY_WD_01/README.md

 ---

 *Note: This project is part of my internship task at Prodigy.
 For more details about the company, visit their [website](https://prodigyinfotech.dev/).*

-Feel free to customize this README file further to match your specific needs and preferences.